orishu/raftoral/README.md

         (No external database needed)
 ```

-**All nodes execute workflows in parallel:**
+**All nodes execute workflows in parallel, but only the owner proposes state changes:**

 1. **Workflow Start**: Any node can initiate a workflow by proposing a `WorkflowStart` command through Raft
 2. **Parallel Execution**: Once committed via consensus, ALL nodes execute the workflow function
-3. **Checkpoint Synchronization**: The leader's execution creates checkpoints that followers consume from queues
-4. **Natural Completion**: Leader finishes first and proposes `WorkflowEnd`, followers exit gracefully
+3. **Owner Proposes, Others Wait**:
+   - **Owner node** (typically the starter) proposes checkpoint and completion commands
+   - **Non-owner nodes** wait for checkpoint events from Raft consensus
+   - Eliminates 50-75% of redundant Raft proposals
+4. **Automatic Failover**: If owner fails, non-owner detects timeout and becomes new owner

 **Key Benefits:**
 - **Load Distribution**: Computation happens on all nodes, not just the leader
-- **Fault Tolerance**: Any node can complete a workflow if the leader fails
+- **Fault Tolerance**: Any node can complete a workflow if the owner fails
+- **Efficient Consensus**: Only owner proposes state changes, reducing Raft traffic
 - **No External Dependencies**: Everything runs in your application process

 ### Multi-Cluster Scalability